 Says best-selling author and customer service expert Chip Bell: “In the customer’s mind the clock starts when he or she posts a negative review, and your reputation drops with every hour you delay providing a response.
 Bad reviews that remain unanswered signal to other customers you are disinterested.
 It also fuels the perception that the negative report by an angry customer was probably accurate.”

-Best Practices When Responding to Negative Reviews
+(More) Best Practices When Responding to Negative Reviews

-Respond in a timely manner
+1. Respond in a Timely Manner

 Remember: the clock begins ticking once reviews are posted, and customers are waiting to hear back from you.

-Assign ownership of the process
+2. Assign Ownership of the Process

-Whoever steps up as the head of your review response program should understand the guidelines of each review site, be able to transform the collected feedback into valuable insights for your company, and — perhaps most important of all — display the right tact needed to address complaints and represent the brand well.
+Whoever steps up as the head of your review response program should understand the guidelines of each review site, transform the collected feedback into valuable insights for your company, and — perhaps most important of all — display the right tact needed to address complaints and represent the brand well.

 Your policy should cover things like what language and tone you should use, what the timeline is for getting back to customers, with whom the reviews will be shared in your organization, when do escalations become necessary, what the ideal response rate is, and other items that may affect how your company handles reviews.